Multiple database indexes increase application speed when working with complex data structures.

 But B-Trees indexes are not ideal for certain data and access patterns.
 For purposes as varied as IP routing, geospatial searching and soundex algorithm development, less common indexes can be much more efficient.

-For this reason, the eXtremeDB embedded database offers multiple indexes, including the following
+For this reason, the eXtremeDB database offers multiple indexes, including the following:

 - B-Trees for common sorting and searches, insertions, and deletions